javierbrea/eslint-plugin-boundaries/packages/website/docs/releases/migration-guides/v5-to-v6.md

 When `boundaries/check-config` is enabled, you'll also see warnings like:

 ```
 [boundaries/element-types] Detected deprecated rule-level "importKind" in 2 rule(s) at indices: 1, 3.
-Use selector-level "kind" instead.
-When both are defined, selector-level "kind" takes precedence.
+Use "dependency.kind" instead.
+When both are defined, "dependency.kind" takes precedence.
 ```

-Use selector-level `kind` in object-based selectors:
+Use selector-level `dependency.kind` in object-based selectors:

 - `element-types`: `allow` / `disallow` selectors
 - `entry-point`: `target` selectors
 - `external`: `from` selectors

-If both are present in the same rule, selector-level `kind` has priority over rule-level `importKind`.
+If both are present in the same rule, selector-level `dependency.kind` has priority over rule-level `importKind`.

 ## Why Migrate?